KelvinHere/Yoga_Milestone_4/testing.md

 9. **delete_review view**
 - **Valid requests**
     - Submitting a review primary key, the review is deleted with any associated flags and redirects back to the lesson page.
-    - Activated from superuser admin, review is deleted with any associated flags, jquery will removes the review div so the admin can remove multiple reviews without the page reloading multiple times.
+    - Activated from superuser admin, review is deleted with any associated flags, jquery will remove the review div so the admin can remove multiple reviews without the page reloading multiple times.

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
     - Passing an invalid review primary key redirects home, with the error "Cannot delete review, review not found."
     - Submitting a primary key that is not owned by that account redirects back to the lesson page, with the error message "Cannot delete review, it does not belong to this account."
-    - Submitting any review primary key as a superuser deletes the reivew
+    - Submitting any review primary key as a superuser deletes the review
     - Superusers whos ajax request does not return {'success': 'True} are given the message in the request card "Error: Please check this item in django's admin panel"

 ## **Profile Page**